rikosintie/nmap-python/README.md

 written in Python 3.4.4, it prints the Python version as the first line.

-To execute on windows
+To execute on windows if the [python launcher](https://www.python.org/dev/peps/pep-0397/) is installed
 ```
-python nmap3.py
+python -3 nmap3.py
 ```
 On Linux
 ```